World water day is celebrated on 22nd March every year. The purpose of the day is to increase awareness about the importance of water.

 World Water Day Facts:

-- As per UN, 2.1 billion people live without safe and clean drinking water which affects their health.
+- As per the UN, 2.1 billion people live without safe and clean drinking water which affects their health.

 - While brushing your teeth the running tap can waste 4 gallons of water.